sidhxntt/Practice-Set/JavaScript/Basics/Asynchronous JS/Readme.md

 #### Promises

-- Promises in JavaScript are used for handling asynchronous operations.
-It connects Producer code ,something ie taking time such as fetching & uploading over the network, authentication, authorisation etc to consumer code that does something with the result of the producing code.
+- Promises in JavaScript are used for managing asynchronous operations.
+They act as a bridge between producer code, which involves tasks that take time to complete such as fetching data from a server, uploading files, or handling authentication and authorization, and consumer code, which deals with processing the results of these tasks.

-- Promises are a way to ensure that the consumer code receives a promise from the producer code and does not have to wait for the result of the producer code to be available before it can perform actions with it.
-The rest of the code can continue synchronously without waiting for the result of the producer code.
-As soon as a promise is resolved/rejected by the producer code, it becomes available to the consumer code without halting the main thread of the process.
+- Promises ensure that the consumer code receives a placeholder (promise) from the producer code, allowing it to continue execution without blocking the main thread.
+This means that the rest of the code can proceed synchronously, even though the result of the asynchronous operation isn't immediately available.
+Once the asynchronous operation is completed, the promise is resolved or rejected, and the consumer code can then handle the result or error, respectively.

-- In other words it a way to make asynchronous nature of JS more synchronous.
+- In essence, promises enable a more synchronous-like flow in asynchronous JavaScript code by providing a mechanism for handling asynchronous tasks without blocking the execution of other code.
+- In JavaScript, when you're dealing with promises and using async/await, the code execution will proceed to the next line only after the promise has been resolved.